-This chapter describes the AMIBIOS[TM] Setup utility for the A2SDi-TP8F, A2SDi-16C-TP8F motherboard.
+This chapter describes the AMIBIOS[TM] Setup utility for the A2SDi-HLN4F series motherboard.
 The BIOS is stored on a chip and can be easily upgraded using a flash program.

 Note: Due to periodic changes to the BIOS, some settings may have been added or deleted and might not yet be recorded in this manual.
-Please refer to the Manual Download area of our website for any changes to BIOS that may not be reflected in this manual.
+Please refer to the Manual Download area of our website for any changes to the BIOS that may not be reflected in this manual.